SuperOfficeDocs/superoffice-docs/user-guide/en/sale/sales-guide/deactivate.md

 ---
-uid: help-en-deactivate-sales-guide
+uid: help-en-sales-guide-deactivate
 title: Deactivate sales guide
-description: Deactivate sales guide
+description: How to deactivate a sales guide in SuperOffice
 author: SuperOffice RnD
 so.date: 06.29.2022
-keywords: Settings and maintenance so.topic: help
+keywords: sale, guide
+so.topic: howto
+so.audience: admin
 language: en
 ---